 Understanding indexes

 An index is the highest-level organizational unit of vector data in Pinecone.
-It accepts and stores vectors, serves queries over the vectors it contains, and does other vector operations over its contents.
+It stores vectors, serves queries over the vectors it contains, and does other vector operations over its contents.

 Cloud regions

-When creating a serverless index, you must choose the cloud and region where you want the index to be hosted.
+When creating an index, you must choose the cloud and region where you want the index to be hosted.
 The following table lists the available public clouds and regions and the plans that support them:

 Cloud | Region | Supported plans | Availability phase |